mohammadzaman3100/Mohammad-Zaman-/README.md

 <br>

-* Very keen about learning and developing various projects
+* Very keen about learning and developing projects

-* Alway looking for a team or an organization where I can learn and develop new projects
+* Allway looking for a team or an organization where I can learn and develop new projects

-* currently at university and in Final year.
+* Currently at university and am in Final year.

 <br>

-The aim is to have the following projects at a finish stage by the end of 2022.
+<H2> The aim is to have the following projects at a finish stage by the end of 2022.
 All projects are in various stages of development.

 * Unity Multiplayer shooting game.

 * Experimentation with procedural animation with in unity.

+* Unity project for saveing player position data with analytics in mind

-* Unity Player optimisation
+* Unity inventory system

+* Experimenting with various UI / menu System in Unity

+* Creating a simple application for IOS and Android

+* Web Development